 Where we recommend switching, we always take into consideration any exit fees that your existing supplier may charge and make those clear in the recommendations we provide.
 However, we will never recommend changing tariff or supplier if you won’t save at least £50 – and that includes taking any exit fees into account.

 It’s also worth bearing in mind that exit fees are only charged by certain suppliers.
-Also, they are only relevant if you are more than 49 days from the end of a fixed-rate tariff.
+Also, they are only relevant if you are more than 42 days or six weeks (depending on the provider) from the end of a fixed-rate tariff.
 That means most of the time there are no exit fees payable.

 Where you switch to a new supplier, you will still be liable to pay any outstanding balance, if you have one, with your existing supplier.
 Equally, if you are in credit with your existing supplier at the time of your switch, they will refund you.